To finance Disneyland,

 1972:

 Walt Disney World's If You Had Wings attraction, sponsored by Eastern Airlines (the official airline of Walt Disney World) opens.
-It is located in Tomorrowland across from the Mission to Mars attraction.
-The ride takes guests on a journey through some of Eastern's tourist destinations, such as Mexico City, New Orleans and the Bahamas.
-If You Had Wings will entertain millions of visitors for the next 15 years.
+It is located in Tomorrowland across from the Mission To The Moon attraction.
+If You Had Wings takes guests on a journey through some of Eastern's tourist destinations, such as Mexico City, New Orleans and the Bahamas.
+The attraction will entertain millions of visitors for the next 15 years.

 1976: